-The information below describes the primary experience, qualifications, and skills of each of our Class II directors, Clarissa Desjardins, Ph.D., David W.J.
-McGirr, and Elizabeth McKee Anderson; our Class III directors, David R. Brennan, Leo Lee, Carol A. Schafer, and Melvin Sharoky, M.D.; and Steinar J. Engelsen, who is currently serving as a Class I director but will not stand for re-election at the Annual Meeting.
-The term of the Class II directors will expire at the 2023 Annual Meeting of Shareholders, and the term of the Class III directors will expire at the 2024 Annual Meeting of Shareholders.
+The information below describes the primary experience, qualifications, and skills of each of our Class I directors, Alfred F. Altomari and William H. Lewis and our Class II directors, Elizabeth McKee Anderson, Clarissa Desjardins, Ph.D. and David W.J.
+McGirr.
+The term of the Class I directors will expire at the 2025 Annual Meeting of Shareholders, and the term of the Class II directors will expire at the 2026 Annual Meeting of Shareholders.